GusEllerm/CoastSat-Provenance-LLM-Demo/docs/development/DEVELOPMENT_WORKFLOW.md

 This will:
 1. ✅ Build the Stencila CLI
 2. ✅ Compile the VS Code extension
-3. ✅ Open Cursor/VS Code with the extension workspace
+3. ✅ Open VS Code (or another VS Code–compatible IDE) with the extension workspace
 4. Press **F5** to launch the development window!

 ## Daily Development Workflow